Katexiang/CycleGAN/README.md

 This implementation of CycleGAN is a combination and upgrade version of [vanhuyz's tf1 version](https://github.com/vanhuyz/CycleGAN-TensorFlow) and tf2's official implementation.
 And this project can be utilized on Windows, because many other's implementation needs a pakage of Addons for instance normalization.

-I have realized the instance normalization.
+I have implemented the instance normalization.

 The code is quite easy to use.
 The only thing you have to change is the data.py to adapt to your own dataset.